hazybluedot/www-source/content/project_guidelines.md

 [Zombie Adventure](https://github.com/bgeu/textbasedzombie.git)).
 Consider
 a text-based game first.
-With good separation between game logic and interface it should be fairly straight forward to build a graphical engine for your game engine in the future if you do want to transition it to a graphical environment.
+With good separation between game logic and interface it should be fairly straight forward to build a graphical interface for your game engine in the future if you do want to transition it to a graphical environment.

 ### Suggestions for Utilities:

-Use the `balanced` project as a guide and other Unix utilities we have used such as `grep` and `tr`.
+Use the `wordfreq` project as a guide and other Unix utilities we have used such as `grep` and `tr`.
 Think in terms of a [Strong Single Center](http://catb.org/~esr/writings/taoup/html/ch04s02.html#id2895445).
 Make sure you can clearly define what your algorithm is and separate that code from the interface